-In How To Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
+In Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
 Now, I’ll share a few tips for the actual read.
 We’ll discuss memorization, staying positive, and commercial improv.
 Let’s do this!

 SHOULD I MEMORIZE THE SCRIPT?